g-esco101/cs61b/proj1b/README.md

 # [Project 1B: Applying & Testing Data Structures version 1.0](https://sp19.datastructur.es/materials/proj/proj1b/proj1b)

-Determines if a word is a palindrome & performs other functions related to palindromes: lists offByN palindromes for specified N; determines what offByN value has the most palindromes; finds the longest palindrome in a file for any offByN value; and prints the palindromes with the specified minimum length.

 A palindrome is a word that is the same whether it is read forwards or backwards.
 An offByN palindrome is a palindrome whose first and last characters have a difference of N, whose second and second to last characters have a difference of N, and so on.

+This app determines if a word is a palindrome & performs other functions related to palindromes: lists offByN palindromes for specified N; determines what offByN value has the most palindromes; finds the longest palindrome in a file for any offByN value; and prints the palindromes with the specified minimum length.

 The file, containing the words, is read as a stream.
 To find the palindromes, the words are filtered using the CharacterComparator functional interface and lambda expressions.
 To implement the other methods, method references and